 Mesothelioma surgery can have one of two goals: to remove as much of the cancer as possible or to remove a portion of the cancer to improve a patient’s quality of life.
 Surgery is almost always recommended for patients whose tumors have not yet started to spread outside of their original locations, but can be evaluated on a case-by-case basis for patients with later stages of mesothelioma.

-The experts at Moffitt Cancer Center’s Mesothelioma Research and Treatment Center assess a number of individualized factors, such as the size, stage and location of a tumor, to determine the most appropriate options for each patient.
-Types of mesothelioma surgery include:
+The experts at Moffitt Cancer Center’s Mesothelioma Research and Treatment Center assess a number of individual factors, such as the size, stage and location of a tumor, to determine the most appropriate options for each patient.
+Procedures a mesothelioma surgeon may perform include:

 - An extrapleural pneumonectomy – This pleural mesothelioma surgery involves the removal of an entire lung and its lining, several nearby lymph nodes and part of the diaphragm and pericardium (the membrane that surrounds the heart).

 - A pleurectomy/decortication – This pleural mesothelioma procedure involves the removal of part of a lung and its lining, as well as the entire visible tumor.